Why do we grow impatient? What purpose does it serve? How should we manage it?

-With that said, this much is clear: we have more opportunities to be impatient today.
+This much is clear: We have more opportunities to be impatient today.
 Our world is much more complicated than it used to be.
 Our technology is more complicated.
 Our social lives are more complicated.
 Our personal schedules are more complicated.
 And the more complicated things become, the more the various parts of our lives will collide with one another.
 Many of those collisions will bring unexpected costs.
 And those unexpected costs will lead to impatience.

 So, what can we do about it?